How Do I Trade Forex Using USDX Chart

 Technical Analysis of EURUSD using USDX

-The chart of US Dollar index is inversely correlated to EURUSD, meaning the two of them will move in the opposite directions, when one moves up the moves down and vice versa.
+The chart of US Dollar index is inversely correlated to EURUSD, meaning the two of them will move in the in the opposite trend trend trend trend trend trend directions, when one moves up the moves down and vice versa.

 USDX compared with the EURUSD chart

-The example below shows the US Index chart super-imposed on a EURUSD.
-From this example image you can see the inverse/reverse correlation of these two.
-The signals generated are the exact opposite of one another.
-In technical analysis USDX is used to determine the direction of the EURUSD using this inverse correlation.
+The illustration presented below shows the US Index chart super-imposed on a EURUSD.
+From this example image you as a trader can see the inverse/reverse correlation of these two.
+The signals generated are the exact in the opposite trend of one another.
+In analysis USDX is used to figure out the direction of the EURUSD using this inverse correlation.

 USDX compared with EURUSD